claus-codes/tutorials/README.md

 It accepts two parameters: `a` and `b`.

 Parameters are variables that are used to receive *input values*.
 These input values, also known as *arguments*, are passed to the function when it is called.
-Inside the function body is a return statement that evaluates the expression `a + b`, returning the sum of `a` and `b`.
+Inside the function body is a return statement that evaluates the expression `a + b` which returns the sum of `a` and `b`.

+Functions follow the same [naming conventions](#naming-variables) as variables.

 ### Parameters and values